gwpy/gwpy/docs/timeseries/io.rst

 relevant observatory.
-These data are available locally to authenticated users of the associated computing centres (typically collaboration members), but are also distributed using |CVMFS|_ and are available remotely using :ref:`gwpy-external-nds2`.
+These data are available locally to authenticated users of the associated computing centres (typically collaboration members), but are also distributed as part of |OSDFl|_ and are available remotely using :ref:`gwpy-external-nds2`.
 Access to these data is restricted to active collaboration members.

 Additionally |GWOSCl|_ hosts publicly-accessible 'open' data, with *event*